lkesteloot/unsong/unsong.md

 “Caelius!”
 Nathanda was saying, “You moron!
 You’ve got to get a doctor!”

-“Got to…fix THARMAS,” he was saying.
+“Got to... fix THARMAS,” he was saying.

 General Bromis had come in with even more soldiers.
 “What’s going on?” he demanded.

 “Vihaan,” said Jinxiang, who I think was the first to fully piece the situation together.
-“We were trying a…very important new piece of technology.
+“We were trying a... very important new piece of technology.
 Vihaan knew about it.
 He must have filled his jacket with explosives and blown himself up to stop it.”

 Bromis turned pale.
 “Why would [i]Vihaan[/i] do that?”

 “I don’t know!”
 Jinxiang protested.
 I don’t think the tears in her eyes were from the explosion.
 Vihaan had been her great-uncle, had helped raise her and her brothers and sisters when the Comet King and their stepmother had been too busy with matters of state.
-“He must have been…working for someone else.
+“He must have been... working for someone else.
 He knew this would happen today.
 He would have had time to contact them, and—“.
 She looked too horrified to continue.

 “He only blew himself up,” Caelius added, “when the computer started producing Names.
-Like he was hoping he wouldn’t have to, but once he learned we were going to succeed…” It was hard to follow Caelius’ words; I still couldn’t believe he was alive and talking.
+Like he was hoping he wouldn’t have to, but once he learned we were going to succeed...”
+It was hard to follow Caelius’ words; I still couldn’t believe he was alive and talking.
 Don’t look at his face, I told myself, but I looked anyway and almost gagged.

 “Bromis,” said Nathanda, “I need you and your people to do a full check on Vihaan.
 Every communication he’s made since Father’s death.
 All his activities.
 Don’t worry about warrants for now.
 Ellis’s too, if you still have them, the two of them were always close.
 If the Other King has a network of spies here, we’ve got to catch them before they can do any more damage.”